• Mental Health

 12 Warning Signs of Teenage Suicide

 Early identification and support of youth at risk for suicide is the best way to mitigate suicide attempts and behaviors.
-Many of the warning signs that signal a teen is vulnerable for suicide are consistent across age groups; however, indicators most commonly found in adolescence include changes in daily care routine, preoccupation with death and dying, and hopelessness, worthlessness and apathy.
+Many of the warning signs for suicide that indicate a teen is vulnerable are consistent across age groups; however, indicators most commonly found in adolescence include changes in daily care routine, preoccupation with death and dying, and hopelessness, worthlessness and apathy.

 Here are twelve warning signs for suicide in teens: